 Adam has run everything from Civil War tours to Grave Robbing tours.
-Public tours rotate rotate in and out, but all tours below are always available for private groups, families, school groups, etc. Private walking tours are available at rates of just $25/person for up to four people; $20/person for five or more (3 person minimum).
+Public tours rotate rotate in and out, but all tours below are always available for private groups, families, school groups, etc. Private walking tours are available at rates of just $25/person for up to four people; $20/person for five or more.
 Larger group discounts are available, too!
 "Car" tours in a Prius are a flat $200 (up to four people).
-Private bus tour rates depend on group size, etc. DISCOVER CHICAGO THE MYSTERIOUS CHICAGO WAY!
+Private bus tour rates depend on group size, etc. Public summer walking tours will be announced soon.
+DISCOVER CHICAGO THE MYSTERIOUS CHICAGO WAY!

 WALKING TOURS (Click for Info)